 For a mother in the second stage of delivery, the doctor might recommend the use of forceps.
 This action only occurs when the second stage of delivery is prolonged and at risk of harming the child.
 At this stage, there is an increased risk of injury or other complications to the mother and child.

 Along with the use of forceps, there are several risks, including some that can be severe and life-threatening.
 These risks can include brain damage and skull fractures.
 Forceps are not always successful in pulling out the child.
-With these cases, the doctors will have to perform an emergency cesarean delivery.
+In these cases, the doctors will have to perform an emergency cesarean delivery.

 When Are Forceps Used?